Walking Weather in Phoenix, Arizona

 Summer

-Summer highs near 106°F and 30% humidity push pavement risk to high — walk early or after sunset, and check pavement before dog walks.
+Summer highs near 106°F and 30% humidity make midday hard work — head out early or after sunset, and check the pavement before dog walks.

 Fall

-Fall eases to 59–88°F at about 30% humidity, often the best stretch of the year for longer walks.
+Fall eases to 59–88°F at about 30% humidity — often the best stretch of the year for an unhurried walk.

 - •Pavement temps can reach 170°F+ in summer — extremely dangerous for dog paws